aurimontem/phs/vim/exercise_1.md

 --------------

 -   Press `i` to insert text at the cursor (enter insert mode)
+-   Press `a` to insert text after the cursor (enter insert mode)
 -   Press `I` at the beginning of a line, `A` at the end
 -   Press `Esc` to leave insert mode
+-   Press `u` when not in insert mode to undo the last action
+-   Press `Ctrl + r` when not in insert mode to redo the last action

 ```
 Navigate to the       and place the word 'blank' there.
 Using `A`, place the word that describes it's position at the
 the word 'Type' at the beginning of the line using `I`.

+Undo (with 'u') all of your last commands, then redo (with 'Ctrl + r') the
+previous commands
 ```